NICHOLAS TATONETTI, Ph.D.Department of Biomedical Informatics,

 Columbia University, New York, NY

-Assistant Professor of Biomedical Informatics (in the Department of Biomedical Informatics, Columbia Initiative for Systems Biology, and the Department of Medicine), 2012-present
+Herbert Irving Assistant Professor of Biomedical Informatics (in the Departments of Biomedical Informatics, Systems Biology, and Medicine), 2012-present

-Director, Clinical Informatics, Herbert Irving Comprehensive Cancer Center, Columbia University Medical Center, 2013-present
+Director, Clinical Informatics, Herbert Irving Comprehensive Cancer Center, 2013-present

 Stanford University, Stanford, CA